 3.)
 The Rebel Craw

 The Rebel Craw is an underrated Trout lure.
-It works wonders in the late fall early winter.
+It works wonders in the late fall and early winter.
 The late fall period can produce excellent results as a trout’s forage is robust and the fall spawn, in many states, is in full swing, producing heated aggression.

 This lure is also dynamite for stocked rainbows.